 Many different factors come into play when determining liability in a bicycle accident.
 Most states refer to the motor vehicle code when trying to determine fault.
 Violations of the vehicle code may be used to hold one, or various parties responsible for an accident.
 For example, someone who drives a car and hits a bike rider may be liable for the injuries if he or she made an illegal left turn.
 This liability may extend to other drivers if they played a part in the accident.
-Here we’ll look at how multiple parties may be sued in a bike accident.
+Here we’ll look at how multiple parties may be sued by our Los Angeles bicycle accident attorneys in a bike accident.

 Vehicle Code Violations and Negligence